3 data-driven approaches to improve on-shelf availability

 Tracking OSA with AI-powered shelf analytics

 AI and machine learning technology is digitizing the retail store, which means brands and retailers can track what’s happening to every SKU in every store in near real time.
-Converting actual shelf images into insights, this new breed of shelf data can increase availability management and perfect in-store execution.
+Converting actual shelf images into insights, this new breed of shelf data can increase inventory management and perfect in-store execution.

-1. Check which stores are facing OOS issues
+Check which stores are facing OOS issues

 A store in a residential location may face peak hours on weekends, but a downtown store close to office buildings may have most customers walking in during lunch hours on weekdays.
+As a result, each story optimizes slightly differently due to flow fluctuations like this.

 With Trax Retail Execution, sales supervisors can access a console (Fig. 1) to track out of stocks and on-shelf availability at a store, category or SKU level.
 Alerts let you know if OSA dips below a certain threshold, so you can take quick action.
 For example, you can set up an alert if the OSA of your hair care category falls below 60 percent in more than 30 percent of your individual outlets.
 Or if your 330 ML beverage product is out of stock in more than more than 15 of your key discount retail stores.